-source waters are the Colorado River Watershed Sanitary Survey - 2020 update, and the State Water Project Watershed Sanitary Survey - 2016 update.
-Both source waters are exposed to stormwater runoff, recreational activities, wastewater discharges, wildlife, fires, and other watershed-related
+The most recent surveys for MWD's source waters are the Colorado River Watershed Sanitary Survey -2020 update, and the State Water Project Watershed Sanitary Survey - 2021 update.
+Both source waters are exposed to stormwater runoff, recreational activities, wastewater discharges, wildlife, fires, and other watershed-related factors that could affect water quality.

-Water from the Colorado River is considered to be most vulnerable to contamination from recreation, urban/stormwater runoff, increasing urbanization in the watershed, and wastewater.
+Water from the Colorado

+River is considered to be most vulnerable to contamination from recreation, urban/stormwater runoff, increasing urbanization in the watershed, and wastewater.
 Water supplies from Northern California's State Water Project are most vulnerable to contamination from urban/stormwater runoff, wildlife, agriculture, recreation, and wastewater.